 A vicious outlaw on a quest for revenge.
 A lawman tracking him down.
 And a town with secrets of its own where they finally cross paths.
 Sounds like a fairly typical Western, right?
 Well, director Robert Conway (Krampus Unleashed, The Encounter) and co-writer Owen Conway (Krampus Origins, Battlefield 2025) have added a couple of twists to the plot.
 And these twists have Eminence Hill flirting with horror as well.

 Royce (Clint James, Treehouse, Trailer Park Shark) is upset.
-His brother was hung for assorted outlaw type activities.
-This leaves him no choice but to get his gang, Gretchen (Dominique Swain, Rottentail, Battle Drone), Cyrus (Louie Iaccarino) and Samson (Cameron Kotecki) and seek revenge.
+His brother was hung for assorted outlaw-type activities.
+This leaves him no choice but to get his gang, Gretchen (Dominique Swain, Rottentail, Battle Drone), Cyrus (Louie Iaccarino), and Samson (Cameron Kotecki), and seek revenge.
 We catch up to them as they kill the last member of the jury that sentenced him.
-They kill his wife too but spare their daughter Ruth (Anna Harr, Blood Craft, Stasis).
+They kill his wife too but spare their daughter Ruth (Anna Harr, Blood Craft, Tales from the Other Side).
 As Gretchen points out since she’s “old enough to bleed” they can sell her to the nearest brothel.

 Marshall Quincy (Owen Conway) however is on their trail.
 He convinces former gang member Garrett (Charlie Motley) to help track him in return for a pardon and a night with his favorite saloon girl.
 While this is being arraigned, Royce and his crew have managed to have their horses stolen and have Ruth escape.
 She runs right into the town of Eminence Hill.